 Established in 2014 by two black industrialists, Terence Pokane Leluma, and Phumzile Portia Nkomo, Makhamisa Foods specialises in the creation of flavoured food sauces such as Jalapeno and Pickled Vegetables.
 READ MORE

-The Industrial Development Corporation is a national development finance institution whose primary objectives are to contribute the the generation on balanced, sustainable economic growth in Africa and to economic empowerment of the South African population, thereby promoting the economic prosperity of all citizens.
+The Industrial Development Corporation is a national development finance institution whose primary objectives are to contribute to the generation of balanced, sustainable economic growth in Africa, and to the economic empowerment of the South African population, thereby promoting the economic prosperity of all citizens.
 The IDC achieves this by promoting entrepreneurship through the building of competitive industries and enterprises based on sound business principles.